Install from CRAN

 Using corrections

-You have probably noticed that estimated MSS and TAU were a bit too high for splits data.
+You have probably noticed that estimated MSSMSS and TAUTAU were a bit too high for splits data.
 Biased estimates are due to differences in starting positions and timing triggering methods for certain measurement approaches (e.g. starting behind first timing gate, or allowing for body rocking).

 kimberley_profile_fixed_TC <- shorts::model_timing_gates(